What Is Customer Analysis - Tips & Implementation Guide

 ii.
 Psychographic Analysis

-Psychographic analysis takes one step further than demographics to explore people’s deeper motivations.
-You may use it to try and uncover why customers make buying choices.
+You can use it to try and uncover why customers make buying choices.
 This can be done by studying customer lifestyles, values, priorities, views, and beliefs that drive their decisions.

 iii.
 Behavioral Analysis